GMP for Biological and Biotechnology Products Training

 - Guidance on the key concerns when acting as an EU QP or QA/production/technical services professional in this field

-Key sessions include:
+Key topics also include:

 - Major quality challenges

 - EU and U.S. regulatory framework and expectations

 - Viral contamination